SunHaoOne/Least-Square-Classification-for-MNIST/README.md

 # Least-Square-Classification-for-MNIST
 By using Least Square Classification for MNIST, and adding random features, we finally get the 0.2 % error rate.

+There are 2 versions, CPU(in windows 10) and GPU(in Ubuntu 20.04).

+- For windows 10, you need numpy, and prettytable(to show the results more clear)

+- For Ubuntu 20.04, you need numpy, prettytable, numba and torch(pytorch for GPU).You can install cuda first, which includes the numba.

+And import time to shouw the running time.

 The major theory are  as followings: